DKMS-LSL/typeloader/user_manual/input_files.md

  * **version** (version of the software used for full-length genotyping)
  * **date** (date of secondary genotyping)

 ## XML files
 The XML file exported from NSGEngine contains both alleles of one locus of one sample.
 If you upload such a file to TypeLoader, the dialog will ask you to clarify which of the alleles you want to add.
 (If you want to add both alleles, run the [=> New Allele Dialog](new_allele.md) twice with the same file, and choose the other allele during the second run.)

+## Example files
+TypeLoader provides [=> example sequences in fasta format](example_files.md) for all gene systems, so you can have a look at the format TypeLoader expects.